celine-14/first-portfolio/README.md

 ### Media

-- The photos used on the home page, contact page and gallery are from [Pexels](https://www.pexels.com/collections/academic-choir-oc8gibb/)
+- The photos used on the home page, contact page and gallery are from [Pexels](https://www.pexels.com/collections/academic-choir-oc8gibb/) by photographer Thirdman.
 - The video used in the Gallery section on home page is from [Celine Leong](https://www.youtube.com/watch?v=hHkodEfPuLM).

 ### Font

-- The inspiration for the font pairing is taken from [Reliable](https://heyreliable.com/ultimate-google-font-pairings/)
+- The inspiration behind the font pairing is taken from [Reliable](https://heyreliable.com/ultimate-google-font-pairings/)